salva/py-friendlydateparser/README.md

 ### 3. `parse_datetime(text, now=None, month_first=True)`

-- **Description**: Parses both date and time information from a given string and returns a datetime object.
+Parses both date and time information from a given string and returns a datetime object.
 The function handles a wide range of date and time formats, including explicit and relative formats.

 - **Parameters**:
   - `text` (str): The text containing datetime information to be parsed.
-  - `now` (datetime.date or datetime.datetime, optional): The reference date to use for relative expressions.
+  - `now` (datetime.date or datetime.datetime, optional): The
+      reference date to use for relative expressions.
 Defaults to the current date and time if not specified.
   - `month_first` (bool, optional): Indicates whether the month appears first in numerical dates (e.g., `10/3` is treated as October 3rd if `month_first=True`).
 Defaults to `True`.

 - **Returns**: A `datetime.datetime` object.